The Snow Queen (Kernaghan novel): Plot summary

 In nineteenth-century Denmark, Gerda quarrels with her childhood friend Kai after he criticizes her poetry.
-Having become more interested in scientific pursuits, Kai becomes acquainted with Baroness Aurore – a visiting academic – and decides to take an apprenticeship at her estate in Sweden.
+Having become more interested in scientific pursuits, Kai becomes acquainted with Madame Aurore – a visiting academic – and decides to take an apprenticeship at her estate in Sweden.
 After he fails to write back for several months, Gerda sets out to find him.
 Pretending to leave on a vacation, she travels to Aurore's estate, but discovers the two have gone north for the summer.
 Meanwhile, Ritva, a young Sámi woman born to a shamaness and a robber, begins to have spiritual visions and nightmares.
 Having inherited powers of prophecy from her mother, Ritva is beginning to grow into a shamaness as well.
 However, she despises her parents and how her mother behaves when possessed by spirits.
 She dreads eventually having to take her mother's place in their clan.

 Gerda continues journeying north, meeting two women who arrange a carriage for her, but is kidnapped by Ritva and her clan.
 Gerda is imprisoned in an abandoned castle through the winter and the following summer, growing increasingly depressed.
 After conversing with spirits, Ritva eventually decides to escape her clan and join Gerda in finding Kai.
 They set out in the fall with Ritva's reindeer, meeting a woman along the way who writes a message on a fish and directs them to an old wisewoman.
 They learn that Aurore is the Snow Queen – a magician with dominion over the northern lands – and plan to journey to her palace.
 The two join the crew of a northbound ship, but it is struck by pack ice at sea and capsized.
 The crew reaches a small island with supplies to wait out the winter, but the women continue walking over the frozen sea, coming to Aurore's palace at the North Pole.

 Aurore has enchanted Kai to futilely labour in the pursuit of all knowledge, driving him nearly to madness.
 She offers to release him if Gerda and Ritva perform three impossible tasks, which they complete through trickery and magic.
 Aurore then refuses to return Kai unless Ritva sacrifices her reindeer in exchange.
 Determined not to abide by her terms, Ritva enchants the palace's inhabitants to sleep.
 Pursued by Aurore, the two escape with Kai to the southward seas, and are rescued by a vessel heading to the mainland.
 Gerda discovers that Kai, who she had intended to marry, is no longer as she remembers, as he remains solely interested in science.
 Ritva convinces Gerda that returning to domestic life is impossible after their experiences; the two embrace, and Ritva tells her to return soon.